shivanshs91/DEMO/README.md

-this contains instruction of project
+this contains instructions of project